Submit Article

 How Did the Court Analyse the Issues?

-The Court of Appeal began by confirming that the High Court’s finding that no compromise agreement was reached at the meeting on 9 March 1999 was not disputed on appeal.
-That meeting involved representatives of PPL and Tai Ping, with OCW present as PPL’s agents.
-While PPL requested an increase in the settlement sum, no agreement was reached at that meeting.
-With that factual baseline, the focus shifted to whether a settlement was concluded later, particularly through the correspondence culminating in Tai Ping’s letter dated 31 March 1999.
+The Court of Appeal began by noting that the High Court's finding that no compromise agreement was reached at the 9 March 1999 meeting was not disputed on appeal.
+The central question therefore revolved around the correspondence culminating in Tai Ping's letter of 31 March 1999.

 What Was the Outcome?